-Today involves a full day of sightseeing, with a lot of time spent on foot at busy temples and in public areas.
+Please note that today involves a full day of sightseeing, with a lot of time spent on foot at busy areas such as temples.

-Begin your explorations of Kyoto with a visit to the Ryoanji Temple before heading to the Kinkakuji Temple, also known as the Golden Pavilion due to its gold-plated exterior.

-After lunch at a local restaurant, learn the traditional Japanese handicraft of calligraphy and enjoy the art of a tea ceremony accompanied by a Tea Master.
-Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.
+Begin with a visit to the Ryoanji Temple in western Kyoto, known for its Zen garden.
+Afterwards, head to Kinkakuji Temple, also known as the Golden Pavilion due to its beautiful gold-leaf exterior.
+After lunch, try your hand at the art of Japanese calligraphy before enjoying a tea ceremony demonstration; please note that you will be required to remove your shoes before entering the venue.

 Dinner tonight will be at a local restaurant within walking distance of your hotel.
-You will need to remove your shoes at both temples.

 You will be on your feet for approximately 2-3 hours today.